 Hello Parkrunner

-Towards the end of RT I had some noticeable wind and mucus, but only during planned No2s.
+Towards the end of full pelvic RT I had some noticeable wind and mucus, but only during planned No2s.
 My bio also mentions one unexpected trip into the woods which I’m now convinced wasn’t due to RT, as it was very isolated and things returned to normal immediately afterwards.
 There may be a little more mucus now than before RT, which I don’t see as a bad thing.
 No urgency or other unplanned issues in the last 6 months.

-You may find some of the data is based on ongoing results from earlier RT machines.
-I think most RT treatment now very carefully managed, controlled and focussed.
-I was once asked to have a walk and release some wind as it appeared the bowel size was slightly outside the tolerance line on their screen.
-That gave me a lot of confidence in the care being taken in their control room.
+I think most RT treatment is now very carefully planned, controlled and focussed.
+After the CT for one fraction I was asked to have a walk and release some wind as it appeared the bowel size was slightly outside the tolerance line on their screen.
+I was totally unaware and that gave me a lot of confidence in the radiologists and the care being taken in their control room.

 Whatever cancer throws your way, we’re right there with you.